dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/02_Interrupt_Handling.md

 }
 ```

 Once we have a valid IDT entry, we can clear the mask bit in the IOAPIC redirect entry for the ps/2 keyboard.
-Be sure that the destination LAPIC id is set to the cpu you want to handle the keyboard interrupts.
+Be sure that the destination LAPIC id is set to the cpu we want to handle the keyboard interrupts.
 This id can be read from the LAPIC registers.